Mihail12/prototype_ci_cd/README.md

 Login to Travis with the CLI:
 `travis login`

-Add the environment variable SSH_PASSPHRASE to Travis with the value set during the SSH keys generation step:
-`travis env set SSH_PASSPHRASE <ssh_passphrase>`

 Encrypt the git_deploy_key (private key) using a symmetric encryption (AES-256), and store the secret in a secure environment variable in the Travis environment:
 `travis encrypt-file deploy_key`